K-Stability of Fano spherical varieties: Test configurations of spherical varieties

 Let us now choose $B$ a Borel subgroup of $G$.
 Define $\mathcal{M}_B(O) \subset \mathfrak{X}(B)$ as the set of characters $\chi$ such that there exists a function $f\in k^*$ with $b\cdot f= \chi(b)f$.
 It is a subgroup of $\mathfrak{X}(B)$, and hence a finitely generated free abelian group.

-Define $\mathcal{N}_B(O)=\mathrm{Hom}(\mathcal{M},\mathbb{Z})$.
+Define $\mathcal{N}_B(O)=\mathrm{Hom}(\mathcal{M}_B(O),\mathbb{Z})$.
 To any valuation $\nu$ of $k$ we can associate an element $\rho_{\nu}$ of $\mathcal{N}_B(O) \otimes \mathbb{Q}$, defined by $\rho_{\nu}(\chi)=\nu(f)$ where $f\in k^*$ is such that $b\cdot f = \chi(b)f$ for all $b\in B$.
 This is well defined because $B$ has an open and dense orbit, so two such functions are non-zero scalar multiples of each other.

-The map $\nu \longmapsto \rho_{\nu}$ is injective on the set of $G$-invariant valuations, and we denote by $\mathcal{V}_B(O)$ the image of the set of $G$-invariant valuations of $k$ under this map.
+It is a fundamental result in the theory that the map $\nu \longmapsto \rho_{\nu}$ is injective on the set of $G$-invariant valuations, and we denote by $\mathcal{V}_B(O)$ the image of the set of $G$-invariant valuations of $k$ under this map.
 This is a convex cone in $\mathcal{N}_B(O) \otimes \mathbb{Q}$ called the \emph{valuation cone} of $O$ (with respect to $B$).
 Although the set of $G$-invariant valuations of $k$ does not depend on the choice of Borel subgroup, we will use in the following its image $\mathcal{V}_B(O)$, which does depend on the choice of $B$.

 As an example, let us record the following characterization of horospherical varieties.
-Other examples will be described in Section~\ref{sec_sym}. \begin{prop}{\cite[Corollaire 5.4]{BP87}} A spherical homogeneous space $O$ is a horospherical homogeneous space if and only if its valuation cone $\mathcal{V}_B(O)$ is $\mathcal{N}_B(O)\otimes \mathbb{Q}$. \end{prop}
+Other examples will be described in Section~\ref{sec_sym}. \begin{prop}{\cite[Corollaire 5.4]{BP87}} A spherical homogeneous space $O$ is a horospherical homogeneous space if and only if its valuation cone $\mathcal{V}_B(O)$ is the full space $\mathcal{N}_B(O)\otimes \mathbb{Q}$. \end{prop}

 Denote the set of $B$-stable prime divisors in $O$ by $\mathcal{D}_B(O)$.
 An element of $\mathcal{D}_B(O)$ is called a \emph{color} of $O$.
 A color $D\in \mathcal{D}_B(O)$ defines a valuation on $G/H$ and thus an element $\rho(D)$ in $\mathcal{N}_B(O)_{\mathbb{Q}}$.
 However, the map $\rho: \mathcal{D}_B(O) \longrightarrow \mathcal{N}_B(O) \otimes \mathbb{Q}$ is not injective in general.